Last Updated

 Key Takeaway:

-Florida taxpayers have spent millions (post-Surfside funding expansions in 2023–2024) trying to rebuild oversight capacity, but the 2010 rollback left a legacy of weak enforcement that continues to haunt owners in 2025.
+Florida taxpayers have spent millions (post-Surfside funding expansions in 2023–2024) trying to rebuild oversight capacity, but the 2010 rollback left a legacy of apparent weak enforcement that appears to continue to haunt owners in 2025.

 October 30, 2008 – DBPR Confirms Loss of Authority Over Common Elements